imhazige/myblog/_posts/2018-04-23-GraphQL-a-simple-introduction.md

 > GraphQL is a query language and execution engine tied to any backend service. http://graphql.org/

-> a query language for APIs created by Facebook.
+> a query language for APIs created by Facebook.  nnn